Ashu-Shukla-1309/MindLink-AI/README.md

 # MindLink AI - Intelligent Multi-Agent Customer Support Assistant

 **MindLink AI** is a cutting-edge, multi-agent customer support system designed to automate and enhance customer service interactions.
-Built as the capstone project for the **Google × Kaggle 5-Day AI Agents Intensive Course**, this system provides efficient, intelligent, and context-aware support for an imaginary company, XYZ Company.
+Built as the capstone project for the **Google × Kaggle 5-Day AI Agents Intensive Course and is developed by Ashutosh Shukla**, this system provides efficient, intelligent, and context-aware support for an imaginary company, XYZ Company.

 The system integrates advanced **multi-agent architecture**, **LLM-powered replies**, **dynamic escalation mechanisms**, and **real-time observability**, all aimed at providing a seamless and responsive user experience.